aalmobin/book-project/README.md

 * Celery for Background Task
 * Redis for caching
 * drf-spectacular for api documentation
+13. You can see the api doc by navigating to the URL `localhost:8000/api/schema/swagger-ui/` & `localhost:8000/api/schema/redoc/`

 ### URL's I've implemented:
 * api/v1/register